-Principals should ensure that school policy documents for students who are in Year 11 and Year 12 in 2023 are consistent with information in this manual.
+Principals should ensure that school policy documents for students who are in Year 11 and Year 12 in 2024 are consistent with information in this manual.
 The Authority website and 11to12Circulars should be checked regularly for updated information about the WACE.

-The 11to12Circular, published at least once a term, is sent to all principals.
-All senior secondary school staff are encouraged to register online at www.scsa.wa.edu.au to receive a personal copy automatically.
+The 11to12Circular, published at least once a term, is recommended reading for all principals and teachers.
+School administrators and teachers have a responsibility to ensure they are aware of updates to policies and procedures.
+All senior secondary school staff are encouraged to register online at www.scsa.wa.edu.au to receive a personal copy of the 11to12Circular.

+Juanita Healy

+EXECUTIVE DIRECTOR

-ALLAN BLAGAICH EXECUTIVE DIRECTOR SCHOOL CURRICULUM AND STANDARDS
+SCHOOL CURRICULUM AND STANDARDS